AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 ![layout view](images/layout-inline-attributes.png){width="650" align="left"}

-The following tabs show how attributes are displayed in the Author view, as the Layout view is not available in Editor 2.0.
+The following tabs show how attributes are displayed in the Author view, as the Layout view is not available in New Editor.

 >[!BEGINTABS]

->[!TAB Classic Editor]
+>[!TAB Old Editor]

 ![layout view](images/author-inline-attributes.png){width="650" align="left"}

->[!TAB Editor 2.0]
+>[!TAB New Editor]

 ![layout view](images/author-inline-attributes-editor-2-0.png){width="650" align="left"}